bao-project/bao-docs/source/development/contributing.rst

     * how do the modifications affect other subsystems and the maintainability and evolution of the code base?;
     * does the design follow the same philosophy of the over module, repo or project?
-Be it at the API, architecture or implementation levels.
+Be it at the API, architecture, or implementation levels.

-* Be on the look out for bugs on both a implementation (e.g. precision loss or wrong operator precedence) and semantic (does it correctly achieve the desired functionality).
+* Be on the look out for bugs in both the  implementation (e.g. precision loss or wrong operator precedence) and the semantic (does it correctly achieve the desired functionality).
 Try to reason about corner cases.
 * New files contain the necessary :ref:`license and copyright information<licensing>`;